nicholasdille/dille.name/_posts/2016/2016-03-10-wordpress-to-jekyll-part-1-arguments-for-a-static-site.md

 On the other hand, WordPress may no be the optimal choice because many sites - like mine - do not require server-side code.
 By eliminating the complexity of such a blogging system and choosing a static site generator, it is not necessary to setup, operate and update a blogging system.

 In the next parts, I will document my journey away from WordPress to Jekyll, a very prominent static site generator.
-I will demonstrate how to export the content from your blog and how to integrate it into the directory structure of Jekyll.
-In addition, I will show your how to host your static blog on GitHub Pages as well as Azure Websites.
+I will demonstrate how to export the content from your blog and how to integrate it into the [directory structure of Jekyll](/blog/2016/03/14/wordpress-to-jekyll-part-2-how-jekyll-works/).
+In addition, I will show your how to host your static blog on GitHub Pages as well as how to host it on Azure Websites.